EgosOwn/onionr/docs/onionr-draft.md

 User IDs are simply Tor onion service/I2P host id + PGP fingerprint.
 Clients consolidate feeds from peers into 1 “timeline” using RSS format.
 Private messages are only accessible by the intended peer based on the PGP id.
-Onionr is not intended to be a replacement for Ricochet or OnionShare.
+Onionr is not intended to be a replacement for Ricochet, OnionShare, or Briar.
 All traffic is over onion/I2P because if only some was, then that would make that traffic inherently suspicious.
 ## Goals:
     • Selective sharing of information with friends & public